 We provide the 5-year average exposures as the main results here because a 5-year average exposure is a balance between most recent exposure as well as long-term concentration.
 We have clarified this in the revised manuscript (P. XX, Lines XX-XX):

-For the main results, we present 5-year average exposure associations.
+For the main results, we present 5-year average exposure associations as a balance between most recent exposure as well as long-term concentration.

 8) Results, page 12: Please provide more discussion of the protective effect of NOX and CO.
 How does this effect the null joint effect of NOX, CO, and EC?